Life As an Electro-Mechanical Technician

 - Underwater Roboticist

 In 2016, there was an estimated number of 13,800 jobs in the United States for Electro-Mechanical Technician.
 New jobs are being produced at a rate of 3.6% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Electro-Mechanical Technician by 2026.
-Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.
+The BLS estimates 1,200 yearly job openings in this field.

 The states with the most job growth for Electro-Mechanical Technician are Idaho, Nevada, and Utah.
 Watch out if you plan on working in Washington, Massachusetts, or West Virginia.
 These states have the worst job growth for this type of profession.